Among other things, HIPAA protects the patients’ health information.

 - Personal Identification Number (PIN).

 A password is one of the simplest authentication methods.
 Sadly, it’s also one of the easiest to crack.
 According to Verizon, 63% of data breaches happen due to weak or stolen passwords.
-Another report states that one-fifth of corporate users has easily compromisable passwords.
+Another report states that one-fifth of corporate users have easily compromisable passwords.

 On the other hand, a truly secure password:

 - Consists of at least 8-12 characters that include capital letters, numbers and special characters;